– General Information –

 His heads-up NLHE success came in the wake of him extensively covering his friend, Doug Polk’s high stakes heads-up challenge against Daniel Negreanu.

 → World Series of Poker ←

-As we wrote, all of his recorded live tournament cashes are from the World Series.
+As we wrote, all but one of his recorded live tournament cashes are from the World Series.
 However, those are only a mere 3 ITM finishes for a total of $37,552.

-His biggest of his three WSOP cashes is the most recent one, from 2018.
+The biggest of his three WSOP cashes is the most recent one, from 2018.
 In the $10K Pot Limit Omaha championship – essentially the Main Event for PLO – he managed to make it in the money by taking 17th place.
-He got $28,502 for that.
+He got $28,502 for that performance.

 → Live Cash Games ←

 In 2017, the popular poker streaming site Live at the Bike hosted a “Joe Ingram week”.
 During that week, Ingram played $5/$10 live PLO cash game sessions on stream.
 He also took on the role of the commentator at times.

 As we wrote above, Ingram got his start in small stakes NLHE cash games on PokerStars – that’s where he became a winning player.
 Later, he transitioned to his favorite poker format, online PLO cash games.
 He’s a vocal proponent of Omaha over Hold’em.

 HighstakesDB has over 23,000 hands tracked on his PS account, JoeIngram1.
 The earliest hands are from March 2011.
 Those hands are mostly high stakes PLO.
 However, he lost around $38,000 over the course of those hands.

 Joe Ingram created his YouTube channel in 2007.
 He debuted his Poker Life podcast on May 12th, 2014.
 His inaugural guest was fellow high stakes PLO pro Bart Hanson.